causaest/onrbooks/rbooks-online-extras.md

 24. Geospatial Health Data: Modeling and Visualization with R-INLA and Shiny, by Paula Moraga: https://www.paulamoraga.com/book-geospatial/

 The book describes spatial and spatio-temporal statistical methods and visualization techniques to analyze georeferenced health data in R.

+25. bookdown: Authoring Books and Technical Documents with R Markdown, by Yihui Xie: https://bookdown.org/yihui/bookdown/

+A guide to the bookdown package that introduces a workflow of writing books based on R Markdown.
+Written by the package author.

+26. Text Mining with R, by Julia Silge, David Robinson: https://www.tidytextmining.com/

+Text analysis in R based on the tidytext package.
+Great resource for a gentle introduction to NLP concepts, too.
+Maintained here: https://github.com/dgrtwo/tidy-text-mining.